 Blogging Benefits of Commenting on Other Blogs

-If you’re also a blogger, especially if you’re a new blogger then you will enjoy tons of benefits from commenting to other people’s blogs and some of those benefits include (but not limited to):
+If you’re also a blogger, especially if you’re a new blogger then you will enjoy tons of benefits from commenting on other people’s blogs and some of those benefits include (but not limited to):

 Builds Good Relationships with Fellow Bloggers/ Meet (Virtually) New Friends

 Commenting on another blogger’s blog is like reaching out to your colleagues to introduce yourself to them.
-And as you go along, you’ll get to know each other more through each other’s blog post and via your interactions in the comment section.
+And as you go along, you’ll get to know each other more through each other’s blog posts and via your interactions in the comment section.